Lessons learnt from the discussion

 - Reconsider and question the notion of border.
 Several members emphasized that many borders in Africa are “artificial”, divisions inherited from colonization, which helps explain why the practice is conducted across borders.

-- Stop thinking in terms of borders and States only in order to begin thinking in terms of communities who live and share cultures and traditions which go beyond borders.
+- Begin thinking in terms of communities who live and share cultures and traditions which go beyond borders.
 People crossing borders do not perceive themselves as “foreigners” in the country they visit.
 Thus, increased cooperation and collaboration is needed between countries who house the same communities.

 - Introducing border controls is not seen as an efficient or ethical solution to fight Cross-border FGM.